Extinction event: Sixth mass extinction

 Research completed after the seminal 1982 paper (Sepkoski and Raup) has concluded that a sixth mass extinction event due to human activities is currently underway.

 Extinctions have occurred at over 1,000 times the background extinction rate since 1900, and the rate is increasing.
 (Note: "Biodiversity is declining faster than at any time in human history.
 Current extinction rates, for example, are around 100~1,000 times higher than the baseline rate, and they are increasing." — Dasgupta (2021)) The mass extinction is a result of human activity (an ecocide) driven by population growth, economic growth, and overconsumption of the Earth's natural resources.
 (Note: "The ongoing sixth mass extinction may be the most serious environmental threat to the persistence of civilization, because it is irreversible.
 Thousands of populations of critically endangered vertebrate animal species have been lost in a century, indicating that the sixth mass extinction is human caused and accelerating.
 The acceleration of the extinction crisis is certain because of the still fast growth in human numbers and consumption rates." — Ceballos, Ehrlich & Raven (2020)) The 2019 global biodiversity assessment by IPBES asserts that out of an estimated 8 million species, 1 million plant and animal species are currently threatened with extinction.
 The WWF suggested in late 2021 that over a million species could go extinct within a decade in the "largest mass extinction event since the end of the dinosaur age".
 A 2023 study published in PNAS concluded that at least 73 genera of animals have gone extinct since 1500.
 If humans had never existed, it would have taken 18,000 years for the same genera to have disappeared naturally, the report states.

+Beyond its use for the modern human-caused extinction, the term "sixth mass extinction" has occasionally been used for impactful but overlooked prehistoric extinctions.
+The Capitanian mass extinction at 260 Ma, which may have reached the same magnitude as the "Big Five", is one example.